| | |

 Gray timbertech decking board

-Decking Table Design
+Decking Table Design Considerations

-One of these projects was to create a DIY outdoor table that would be able to sit with more than 10 people.
-We decided on making two smaller and skinnier composite decking outdoor tables instead of one large one.
+• WEIGHT– We decided to make two smaller and skinnier composite decking outdoor tables instead of one large one.

 Here you can see the end height of our table and my husband sitting at our DIY bench.
 This may help you see the leg clearance and if you need to adjust the original height of the table due to your seating choice.